SquawkBus/squawkbus/README.md

 the message processor, and a second which receives messages from the message processor and forwards them to the client.

-The clients communicate to the server through a single multi-producer single-consumer queue to  ensure synchronization.
+The client read tasks communicate with the message processor task through a multi-producer single-consumer queue to  ensure synchronization.

 ## Things to do